Marklin2289/polygon-learning/markdown/pyth/PYTH_VISUALIZE_DATA.md

 - We can now calculate our EMA, as we have a `previousEMA` from which to start
 - Apply the EMA formula to calculate the `currentEMA`, and set the value as the `ema` property of `newData`
 - Calculating the `trend` by dividing the current EMA by a previous value from the `data` array
-- Finally, we can emit the signals related to the trend being up or down
+- Finally, we can emit the signals related to the trend being up or down with `signalListener.emit()`

 # ✅ Make sure it works